SaaS Tracking 101: How to Track Customer Engagement In-App11 min read

 Other methods of user behavior analysis will give you a complete picture of the health of the user experience and help you minimize customer churn.
 Here are some to consider:

-Use them to understand the nature of user behavior and usage data and refine your product accordingly.
+Use them to understand the nature of user behavior and usage data to refine your product and improve the customer satisfaction score.

 What are the best click-tracking tools?